Fang20031-Coding/UAT-Global-Server/README.md

   When at 70,80,90% to stat goal -10 20 and 30% to score respectively
  - Hard cap
   95% or higher will now have 0 score (IF YOU SEE THIS THERE IS A ISSUE WITH YOUR DECK AND THE BOT WILL PERFORM POORLY)
- - HOWEVER IT IS ENCOURAGED THAT YOU RE-EVALUATE YOUR DECK INSTEAD.
+ - IT IS ENCOURAGED THAT YOU RE-EVALUATE YOUR DECK INSTEAD.
 THIS WAY THE BOT CAN CLICK THE BEST OPTION 100% OF THE TIME INSTEAD OF ARTIFICIALLY LIMITING AND CLICKING A WORSE OPTION

 ### STRUGGLING WITH A CERTAIN STAT
 - If you are struggling with a certain stat (Guts) you can raise the summer weight of that stat (while reducing others) to encourage the bot totake advantage of the LV5 summer facilities